 - 12. Resources are allocated annually by the Council.
 Directors and Managers are responsible for the efficient and effective use of the resources allocated to them. - 13.
 The Chief Executive is responsible for preparing an annual budget and capital programme each year for approval by the Council. - 14.
 The Chief Executive must ensure that detailed budgets are prepared in order to support the resource allocation process and that these are communicated to Directors and Managers as soon as possible following their approval by the Council. - 15.
-The Chief Executive is responsible for the day to day management and control of the annual budget and capital programme and, without further authority, may: - 15.1 authorise revenue spending on items not exceeding £2550,000 each; - 15.2 authorise spending on items in the capital programme not exceeding £50.000 each: - 15.2 authorise all payroll transactions.
+The Chief Executive is responsible for the day to day management and control of the annual budget and capital programme and, without further authority, may: - 15.1 authorise revenue spending on items not exceeding £25-50,000 each; - 15.2 with the approval of the Chair of the Council (except in any case where the Council has resolved otherwise), authorise spending on items which exceed that limit; and; - 15.2 authorise spending on items in the capital programme not exceeding £50,000 each; - 15.3 authorise all payroll transactions.